dotmailer/dotmailer-magento2-extension-enterprise/README.md

 - We’ve updated our PageBuilder content type to ensure form display is not affected when JS scripts are deferred.

-##### Improvements

-- We updated our module in line with newer PHPStan and coding standards.

 ### 1.8.0

 ##### What's new